tanc/sublime-drupal-autocomplete/README.md

 ## Requirements

-For this plugin to provide an autocompletions you must have a ST2 project file saved in the root of the Drupal project.
+For this plugin to provide autocompletions for your Drupal project you must have an ST2 project file saved in the root of the Drupal project.

 To do this open your Drupal files (drag and drop the whole directory onto Sublime Text 2) and then save a new project by using the Project menu item.
-Save it in the Drupal root (where the install.php and CHANGELOG.txt files are) and call it whatever you want.
+Make sure you save it in the Drupal root (where the index.php and CHANGELOG.txt files are) and call it whatever you want.

 ## How it works